kaliayev/dice/docs/quickstart.md

 ```

 ## Adding some players
-You need some players to start a game, but players can join an ongoing game as well:
+You need some players to start a game, but players can join an ongoing game at any time:
 ### Request
 ``` bash
 curl \